nickyiliwang/javascript-data-structure-algorithm/BigO_Notation/Big-O.md

 # Big-O Notation

+## Summary

+1. Analyze the performance
+2. High level understanding of time / space complexity
+3. BigO not about precision, but about trends (linear O(n)? quadratic O(n^2) ? constant O(1)? )
+4. Measures the algorithm on runtime instead of the hardware or the input.

 a way of generalizing code and talking about the efficiency of code, comparing performance to other pieces of code

 system of classifying code